ardasevketakgul/Teknosan-Machining-Co./README.md

 Day Shift Workers: shift 1 and 2
 Night Shift Workers: shift 3
-I performed both an independent t-test and a correlation analysis between shift number and efficiency.
+I performed a correlation analysis between shift number and efficiency.

 Null Hypothesis (H0): There is no relationship between shift and efficiency.
 Alternative Hypothesis (H1): Night shift workers are less efficient than day shift workers.